CBD for Anxiety: Definitive Guide to Usage, Side Effects & More

 - Body’s ECS System

 The human body has an endocannabinoid system.
-This system comprises of a number of receptors in the central nervous system and peripheral nervous system those are central nervous system are referred to as CB1 receptors and the ones attached to the cell of the peripheral nervous system are called CB2 receptors these receptors are responsible for a huge number of functions within the body they are the ones which collectively maintain our body’s internal homeostasis.
+This system comprises a number of receptors in the central nervous system and peripheral nervous system those are central nervous system are referred to as CB1 receptors and the ones attached to the cell of the peripheral nervous system are called CB2 receptors these receptors are responsible for a huge number of functions within the body they are the ones which collectively maintain our body’s internal homeostasis.
 They receive external stimuli and depending upon those stimuli, they regulate important bodily functions through the release of endocannabidiols i.e. body’s own cannabinoid compounds.

 - How CBD Interacts with ECS